Going Places (1974 film): Plot

 When their plan of seducing young women fails, Jean-Claude suggests that an inmate in a women's prison would be sexually starving.
 They wait at the entrance of a prison and see Jeanne be released.
-They follow her and suggest helping her, which confuses Jeanne.
+They follow her and suggest helping her, which confuses Jeanne, who refuses several times before giving in.
 While they are arguing at a roadside, Jean-Claude scares away a driver with his gun, which amuses Jeanne.
 Jean-Claude hands her his gun, saying that she can trust them.
 They give her money to buy some clothes, bring her to the beach and have a lavish oyster dinner with her.
 On the car ride, Jeanne passionately kisses both.
 All three check into a hotel and have passionate sex.
-When Jean-Claude and Pierrot are sleeping, Jeanne, seemingly content, commits suicide by shooting herself in the groin.
+When Jean-Claude and Pierrot are sleeping, Jeanne commits suicide by shooting herself in the groin.
 Jean-Claude and Pierrot take the gun and Jeanne's belongings and flee the hotel.

 When going through her belongings, they notice through her correspondence that she has a son named Jacques, who is also in jail.
-When he is released several weeks later, Jean-Claude and Pierrot tell him that Jeanne asked them to help him.
+When he is released several weeks later, Jean-Claude and Pierrot tell him that Jeanne asked them to help him because she is in Portugal.
 They bring him to a cottage where Marie-Ange is waiting and suggest that he should have sex with her.
 They are upset when they hear Marie-Ange seemingly reaching orgasm.
 Afterwards, she explains that it was the timidity and awkwardness of the virgin Jacques which aroused her.

 Later, Jacques suggests robbing an elderly person and asks for their gun to do it.
 Jean-Claude and Pierrot accompany him.
-They are shocked when the person is one of Jacques' prison wardens.
-Jacques berates and shoots the warden and Jean-Claude and Pierrot flee with Marie-Ange.
+Jacques rings at a house, which turns out to belong to one of his prison's wardens, who welcomes them, before seeing the gun Jacques is pointing at his head.
+Jacques shoots the warden, and Jean-Claude and Pierrot flee with Marie-Ange.
 After stealing another car, Marie-Ange has sex with each of them while driving, now seemingly enjoying it very much.